CtrlK

 0%

-This skill content is essentially a placeholder template with no actual instructional value.
-It describes what the skill claims to do but provides zero actionable guidance on CORS policy validation—no security checks to perform, no code examples, no common misconfigurations to detect, and no validation workflow.
+This skill is essentially a placeholder template with no actual instructional content.
+It describes what the skill claims to do but provides zero actionable guidance on CORS policy validation—no code examples, no validation criteria, no security checks, and no workflow.
+The content would be useless for teaching Claude how to validate CORS policies.

 Suggestions

-Define a clear workflow: 1) Extract CORS headers, 2) Check against security rules, 3) Report findings with severity levels
+Provide a step-by-step workflow: 1) Extract CORS headers, 2) Check against security rules, 3) Report findings with severity levels

 DimensionReasoningScore